 Lungo is the Italian word for long, and it’s a type of espresso.
 It’s made using a regular espresso machine and the same amount of coffee but twice the water.
-A regular espresso is done in 18 to 30 seconds and fills up to 30ml, while a lungo takes twice the amount of time to pull and comes at 45-60ml.
+A regular espresso is done in 18 to 30 seconds and fills up to around 1 oz (30 ml), while a lungo takes twice the amount of time to pull and comes in roughly at 2 oz (60 ml).

 The lungo is made with more water ending in a less sharp and slightly more bitter flavor.
 It’s a taste that originated, and it’s still fancied in Europe in general.
 Espresso machines are either adjusted to drawing lungos, or they just let an espresso shot run longer.

 Espresso is a shot of concentrated coffee made with an espresso machine that forces nearly boiling water through the ground coffee beans.
 It can be made with a wide variety of coffee beans, but it has to keep the same volume of around 1 oz as mentioned earlier.
 It’s thicker and richer in flavor.